hyperxtend/whether-the-weather/README.md

 ## ✨ What's This All About?

-[**Weather The Weathers**](https://hyperxtend.github.io/whether-the-whether/) is a sleek, modern browser weather application that puts the forecast right at your fingertips!
+[**Whether The Weather**](https://hyperxtend.github.io/whether-the-whether/) is a sleek, modern browser weather application that puts the forecast right at your fingertips!
 Whether you're planning a weekend getaway or just deciding if you need an umbrella today, we've got you covered.

 ---